By Inigo Mato

 Feature Gaps vs Competitors

-- Multi-modal input (available in Lie Scanner but absent here)
+- Multi-modal prank inputs (available in Lie Scanner but missing here)

 Key Takeaways